BLCM/bl3mods/DeadlineEm/README.md

 ├── Player/
 │   └── ...
 │
-├── Vendor/
+├── Weapon/
 │   └── ...
+│
+├── Environnment/
+│   └── ...
+│
+├── Economy/
+│   └── ...
 ```

-Each category contains its own README explaining the mods located in that section.
+Each category contains its own README explaining the mods located in that section if they exist.

 ---